Battle of Khotyn (1621): Ottoman attacks

 On 2 September the Ottomans tried to breach the unfinished Cossack camp.
 The Cossacks had received reinforcements from the Polish-Lithuanian army and held their positions.
 On 3 September, another Ottoman assault was directed at Lubomirski's flank of the main fortifications.
 This attack was stopped.
 In the afternoon the big Ottoman forces attacked the Cossack camp.
 This attack started a very fierce fight.
 The Ottomans were repulsed.
 The Cossacks rushed up behind the Ottomans into the Ottoman camp and returned at dusk with rich loot.
 The next day, 4 September, the Ottomans again tried to overrun the Cossacks camp but failed again.
 A Commonwealth counterattack managed to destroy several Ottoman guns in their positions.
 The experienced Commonwealth forces were able to withstand the Ottoman assaults because the Ottoman forces contained too many cavalrymen and too many inexperienced artillerymen to be efficient.

 On 7 September, Ottoman troops assaulted the Cossack camp four times but were repulsed.
 At noon, the Ottoman soldiers stormed the Commonwealth camp, which had not been attacked so far.
 Janissaries exploited the Poles' lack of vigilance, as they were sleeping, attacking on the right flank of the Commonwealth Army and storming into the Polish entrenchments, cutting down about a hundred infantrymen.
 The janissaries were repulsed, but a new assault was expected.
+On 8 September, Ottoman Janissaries and Tatar troops attacked a Cossack convoy.
+Cossacks allowed the enemy to approach their convoy, once the enemy got into the position favorable to Cossacks, they opened fire from muskets on the approaching Ottoman Janissaries and Tatar troops.
+The Ottomans and Tatars were forced to retreat after suffering heavy losses, around 3,000 Janissaries died as a result of failed attack.

 Commonwealth counterattack

 Around 10,000 Ottomans moved to attack, but then Chodkiewicz personally led a counterattack with three hussar squadrons and one reiter squadron, a total of between 600 and 650 men.
 The Sipahi could not withstand the charge and they retreated chaotically.
 Chodkiewicz with his cavalry pursued them to the camp.
-Ottomans losses amounted more than 500 killed and Commonwealth losses amounted to 30 killed.
+Ottomans losses amounted to more than 500 killed and Commonwealth losses amounted to 30 killed.
 The charge inflicted heavy casualties and had a huge impact on the morale of the Ottoman army.

 On 10 September, Chodkiewicz proposed a night attack.
 An assault was prepared for the night of 12 to 13 September, but just before the attack, there was heavy rainfall and the action had to be cancelled.
 The Cossacks then beheaded Borodavka in retribution.